 Two of my stories, published in The Fiddlehead and the CVC7 Short Fiction Anthology, are up for the Journey Prize this year!
-The official long list is announced in May—wish me luck! 😁
+The official long list is announced in the summer—wish me luck! 😁

 "Resurfacing" will appear in the seventh volume of the Carter V. Cooper (CVC) Short Fiction anthology.
 Congratulations to the winners! https://www.facebook.com/exile.writers/posts/1459090597504795